-Most of the companies either have the goal to get more leads or grow revenue.
+Most companies either have the goal to get more leads or grow revenue.

-According to a survey conducted by Ascend2, 18% of respondents sought lead generation and another 18% of respondents wanted to grow revenue.
+According to a survey conducted by Ascend2, 18% of respondents sought lead generation, while another 18% of respondents wanted to grow revenue.

 If the goal is to get more leads, then you have to focus your digital marketing budget on acquisition mostly.